Michael Briscoe: Tamworth

 Briscoe joined Conference National side Tamworth initially on a month's loan on 20 January 2007, having previously worked with new manager Gary Mills during his time on the coaching staff at Coventry.
 Briscoe's loan move was later extended to the end of the season.

 On 17 May 2007, Briscoe joined Tamworth on a permanent deal, after spending the most part of the following season on loan with The Lambs.

 Briscoe also revealed he turned down moves to League Two clubs Wrexham and former club Macclesfield and Conference outfit Stafford Rangers and stated that the arrival of Gerry Taggart had excited him and looked forward to playing alongside the former Bolton Wanderers and Leicester City man at the heart of the Lambs defence.

 Halesowen Town

-Briscoe joined Halesowen Town during at the end of his 2007/08 campaign with Tamworth in the Conference North.
+Briscoe joined Halesowen Town at the end of his 2007/08 campaign with Tamworth in the Conference North.

 Kidderminster Harriers

 On 1 July 2010 he signed for Conference side Kidderminster Harriers, four years after having a pre-season trial with the club.
 At the end of the 2011/12 season his contract ran out and left the club.